Gwyneth Paltrow Went "Off The Rails" During Quarantine By Doing What We Do Every Tuesday Night

 "I've been on a bit of a cleanout," she told the hosts.
 "Basically during quarantine, I was drinking seven nights a week and making pasta and eating bread.
 Like I went totally off the rails.
 I mean, who drinks multiple drinks seven nights a week?
 That's not healthy."

 Despite calling her own habits unhealthy, this all seemed like a pretty average 2020 Tuesday to most of us.
-I mean, who among us hasn't mainlined pasta and bread while watching Tiger King with a cocktail in hand (and a second on deck)?
+I mean, who among us hasn't mainlined pasta and bread while watching Tiger King with a cocktail in hand (and a second ready to go)?

 That said, Paltrow seemed to indicate that she's beyond her 14-drinks-a-week habit, and in fact, offered up tips on how to make her most signature cocktail.
 It includes — wait for it — quinoa whiskey, because of course, it does.
 When asked by Bateman whether her nightly drinks consisted of wine or something harder, she noted that she loved whiskey and shared her recipe for the cocktail she named after her grandfather Buster Paltrow, "because he liked whiskey sours."